 9. Only Bladers Registered Before the Tournament Day may Participate

 This is to control the number of people present at the event and ensure that local gathering size regulations are followed.
-Waitlists are not permitted for WBO tournaments at this time, so ensure you register ahead of time if you wish to participate.
+Waitlists are not recommended for WBO tournaments at this time, so ensure you register ahead of time if you wish to participate.

 10. Eliminated from the tournament?
 You must leave the tournament area.